webmarketingroi/optimizely-x-node/readme.md

 };

 // Or, if you use the "OAuth 2.0 implicit grant" or "Optimizely personal
-// token", use the following array.
+// token", use the following object.
 Please note that personal tokens are not
 // recommended to use in production environments. var authCredentials = {
     "accessToken" : "YOUR_ACCESS_TOKEN",